icapps/translations/README.md

 _You can pass the `--verbose` parameter to both commands in order to get more detailed information on what is happening._

+### Xcode

+The 'translations' gem currently supports the following folder structure for **iOS**:

+`*/en.lproj/Localizable.strings`

+In this case the language's short name is 'en' and the filename in the configuration is set to 'Localizable.strings'.
+The en.lproj folder can be nested inside other folders.

+### Android

+We currently check if the folder has an android project by looking for `.gradle` files.
+So this is currently the only supported way for Android.

+The 'translations' gem currently supports the following folder structure for **Android**:

+`app/src/main/res/values-en/strings.xml`

+In this case the language's short name is 'en' and the filename in the configuration is set to 'strings.xml'.
+It's important that this structure is available as defined above.
+This is currently not configurable.

+When you have a `default_language` set to 'en' in your configuration file the `values-en` will be `values` instead.

 ## Build gem

 Start by updating the version number in the `lib/icapps/translations/version.rb` file.